bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/deployment.md

 ## Other Solutions

-You don’t necessarily need a static server in order to run a Create React App project in production.
+You don't necessarily need a static server in order to run a Create React App project in production.
 It also works well when integrated into an existing server side app.

-Here’s a programmatic example using [Node](https://nodejs.org/) and [Express](https://expressjs.com/):
+Here's a programmatic example using [Node](https://nodejs.org/) and [Express](https://expressjs.com/):

 ```javascript
 const express = require('express');